eroicaleo/doctut2/notes/NotesOnHowToReadABook.md

 ### Finding the Key sentence

-The important sentence to reader the one you don't understand.
+* The important sentence to reader the one you don't understand.
-The important sentence of author the major affirmation of denial and the reasons he gives.
+* The important sentence of author the major affirmation of denial and the reasons he gives.
-Some authors use underline or other typographical methods to help readers.
+* Some authors use underline or other typographical methods to help readers.
+    * Euclid: axioms, then propositions followed by proof.
+    * Aquinas: First raise questions.
+Then present objections.
+Then start with "I answer that"
+* Method to identify important sentence.
+    * Find passage don't understand
+    * The sentence contains the terms might be important.
+    * Proposition must be either Premises or Conclusion.
+Need to identify sequence.
+* Reading for understanding Should pauses on what puzzles us not what we interest.